cloudfoundry-attic/cf-abacus/lib/utils/urienv/README.md

-urienv
+abacus-urienv
 ===

-Small utility that resolves URIs using the application environment.
+Resolve URIs using the application environment.

-Usage
----

 This module provides a few utilities to resolve URIs using the application environment.
-On CloudFoundry URIs are resolved using the route URI from the VCAP\_APPLICATION env variable.
+On Cloud Foundry, the URIs are resolved using the route URI from the VCAP\_APPLICATION env variable.